VOID001/VOID-vimrc/README.md

 * Then put replace your .vimrc file with the .vimrc file in my repo ~
 * Then open a new vim editor and enter `:PluginInstall` __make sure you have network connection enabled__
 * After this all the plugins except Ycm should work well
+* YCM should be compiled first, to compile YCM, just cd to `~/.vim/bundle/YouCompleteMe/` then run `/path/to/your/python2 install.py --clang-completer`
 * Then if you want to enable Ycm just put a .ycm_extra_conf.py in your current directory , or in any father directory, Here is a .ycm_extra_conf.py for C++ use (in this repo)
 * And feel free to hack on it ~ !